Have you ever wondered about which months are considered Spring months in the USA? Then you are not alone!

 Rocky Mountains (Colorado):

-National Holidays & Festivities in Spring in USA
+National Holidays & Festivities in Spring in the USA

 In the USA, a only few national holidays fall in spring:

-- Easter: Date varies, usually in March or April (also not a federal holiday, but big deal for many)
+• Easter: The date varies, usually in March or April (also not a federal holiday, but a big deal for many)

 Memorial Day is the big one that officially kicks off summer for a lot of folks, even though it’s technically still spring.